dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

 - Firewall rules documented (what can talk to what)

 **Validation checklist:**
-- ✅ Can ping on-prem server from Azure
+- âœ… Can ping on-prem server from Azure
-- ✅ Can ping Azure VM from on-prem
+- âœ… Can ping Azure VM from on-prem
-- ✅ Can RDP to Azure VM from on-prem
+- âœ… Can RDP to Azure VM from on-prem
-- ✅ Can access on-prem database from Azure (SQL, Oracle, etc.)
+- âœ… Can access on-prem database from Azure (SQL, Oracle, etc.)
-- ✅ DNS resolution works both directions
+- âœ… DNS resolution works both directions
-- ✅ Latency acceptable (<50ms for same-region ExpressRoute)
+- âœ… Latency acceptable (<50ms for same-region ExpressRoute)

 **Week 5: Backup & DR Strategy**